alisasanib/Conker-test/README.md

 yarn test
 ```

-You can build project by running:
+You can build the project by running:

 ```bash
 npm run build